lexich/lexich.github.io/md/about.md

 Hello every one.
 My name is Alex.
-I have a lot of interest in IT.
+I have a lot of interests in IT.